 - cloud back-end for your mobile apps

-Anahita provides a genuine nodes and graphs architecture as well as design patterns for building apps that are smarter and inherently social.
+Anahita provides a genuine nodes and graphs architecture as well as design patterns for building social networking apps.

 - actors: people, groups, or build your own custom actor

-- media: notes, topics, todos, photos, pages, or build your own custom media
+- media: notes, topics, todos, photos, articles, or build your own custom media

-- hashtags: all actors, media, and comments are hashtagable
+- hashtags: all actors, media, and comments are hashtaggable

 - stories: updates created by actors for their followers